cxxsucks/SearchEverywhere/README.md

 Windows version additionally requires
 [MSVC Runtime](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist)

-Unfortunalely Linux AppImage and macOS dmg do not support previewing multimedia😭
+Unfortunalely macOS dmg do not support previewing multimedia😭
 The macOS ARM version is missing since I don't have one such machine🫥.
 Feel free to report whether it works on issue or discussion.
 > Currently this app is too little-tested to release to a distribution.